jtextor/tcr-self-reactivity/README.md

 will run the single versus double positive models on the sequences in the cd5hi_sample.csv file and save the predictions in cd5hi_predictions.csv.

 The V genes should be in the form "TRBV4\*01" and the J genes should be in the form "TRBJ2-5\*01".
 A complete list of the accepted V and J genes are defined a the top of the run_ensemble_model.py.
-The function run_model returns the average predictions for the inputted sequences.

 The model can also be run on https://computational-immunology.org/cd5-prediction/.
 Here both a single sequence or multiple sequences in a csv file containing the sequences, V genes, and J genes (maximum 100) can be predicted.